 The fluence was calculated at each frequency ≥ 1 GHz during the entire burst.
-A constant background level was determined before or after the burst, and was subtracted.
-The peak value of the fluence spectrum, Φ{μ} , was identified together with the frequency where it occurred, ν{max} .
+A constant background level was determined before or after the burst and was subtracted.
+The peak value of the fluence spectrum, Φ{μ} , was identified together with the frequency at which it occurred, v{max} .
 In four weak events a thermal bremsstrahlung contribution was identified by its slowly evolving time profile and the frequency-independent flux density at high frequencies.
-The thermal and non thermal contributions could in all cases be clearly distinguished, and the thermal contribution was subtracted where necessary.
-Even in the case with the clearest bremsstrahlung component its contribution at the frequency of maximum microwave fluence did not exceed 10%.
-The measured ν{max} and Φ{μ} are given in columns 4 and 5, respectively, of Tables 1 and 2.
+The thermal and non-thermal contributions were clearly distinguished in all cases, and the thermal contribution was subtracted where necessary.
+Even in the case with the clearest bremsstrahlung component, its contribution at the frequency of maximum microwave fluence did not exceed 10 %.
+The measured v{max} and Φ{μ} are given in columns 4 and 5 of Tables 1 and 2.